 Korg B2 vs Yamaha P-125 vs Casio PX-160 vs Roland FP-10 – Piano Comparison

 The Korg B2 wasn’t the only model that I checked out.
 I also explored Roland’s new FP10, Casio’s PX-160 and my favorite Yamaha’s P125.
 The difference between Korg B2 and Roland’s new FP10 is an extended number of extra sounds the Roland model is equipped with: it has 15 (36 with Roland piano app) voices (B2 has 12).
 But the polyphony is a bit lower – only 96 voices.
 I prefer Roland’s keyboard action (PHA-4 Standard Keyboard with Escapement) and sound engine, as per me it is more “natural”.
 Roland’s drawback is its’ speakers – they are quite weak compared to competitors, but this can be solved by connecting the external acoustic system.
 It’s worth mentioning that the FP-10 has a fairly modern Bluetooth function, although it can only be used for transmitting MIDI data, not for audio streaming.
 But Korg B2 is the only model among these 4 which has a line input and allows to connect your external audio source to the internal Korg’s speakers.

-And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of dual/split mode, while competitors have it.
-For those of you who don’t know, dual mode splits keyboard into two equal parts and allows to play teacher along with the student with the same sound.
-And split mode does similar thing, but you can assign a voice to each part of the keyboard and play with different voice with each hand.
+And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of split/layer modes, while competitors have it.
+For those of you who don’t know, Split mode splits keyboard into two parts, each playing different voice (for example Bass in the left hand, and Piano in the right).
+And layer mode allows to select two voices playing simultaneously (for example Piano+Strings).

 The Yamaha P125 is a little more expensive but is more feature rich, it includes more voices, have internal rhythms to play along (Korg doesn’t have any).
 So does the Casio PX-160: though developed back in 2015 it still is very popular because of it’s features and price.
 I think that Casio will release updated model of their PX-160 soon, I’m looking forward to try it.